Satoshi-Engineering/tipcards/README.md

 # A tip card system based on LNbits and the lightning network

-Lightning Tip Cards are a tip (or gift) card system, where you can fund tip cards via the lightning network and the gifted person can redeem the funded cards.
+Lightning TipCards are a tip (or gift) card system, where you can fund tip cards via the lightning network and the gifted person can redeem the funded cards.
 The gifted person gets a short introduction to bitcoin and a lightning app recommendation to start their journey into the bitcoin rabbit hole.